-The Bridge-Enhanced® ACL Repair (BEAR®) implant is a proprietary bio-engineered sponge designed as a bridging scaffold to facilitate healing of the torn ACL.
+The Bridge-Enhanced® ACL Repair (BEAR®) implant is a proprietary bio-engineered bridging scaffold to facilitate healing of the torn ACL.

 The BEAR implant is designed to be surgically placed between the torn ACL ends at the time of repair, and to hold a small amount of the patient’s blood in the wound site.
 The combination of the BEAR implant and the patient’s blood provides a scaffold that allows the torn ends of the ACL to heal back together.